Austio/learning/FunctionalLightJS/notes.md

  - Abstraction - Creating appropriate layers of separation so that we can reason about each piece (20:00)
  - Pure - No side effects
  - Predicate Function - returns true/false
+ - Higher Order Function - Takes or returns a function

 ## What is a function
  - Must have a return value (no return is a procedure)